asantos00/website/content/blog/e2e-tests-with-cypress.md

 ```

 We're getting quite repetitive with our `addToCart` action, don't you think?
-Let's write a `Cypress.Command`.
-Let's go into `cypress/support/commands` file.
+Let's write a `Cypress.Command`, open the `cypress/support/commands` file.

 ```javascript